Written by Divinity Nutra, Updated on June 5, 2022

 Many DIYers use turmeric powder to create face masks, pastes, and other topical solutions to heal the skin.
 Researchers have confirmed that curcumin reduces oxidative stress associated with inflammatory skin conditions.
 Turmeric also enhances collagen synthesis and significantly speeds up tissue repair.

-- Read the studies on turmeric for skin.
+- Read the studies on turmeric benefits for skin.

 5) Natural Blood Thinner